aurioldegbelo/ontoeval/README.md

 # Example ontology evaluation criteria and strategies

 Computational ontologies are key to information retrieval, semantic integration of datasets, and semantic similarity analyses.
-It‘s still a challenge to point to a self-contained material where you can find "what" to evaluate after you've designed an ontology, and "how" to do it.
-Here you may find a start
+It's sometimes a challenge to find a self-contained material where you can find "what" to evaluate after you've designed an ontology, and "how" to do it.
+Here you may find a start.
+Depending on the use case, and the intended audience, it may be interesting to evaluate design aspects, or implementation aspects, or both.

-Design:
+Design: support human reasoning

-Example criteria
+..*Accuracy (correct representation of aspects of the real world)

+Adaptability (ease of performing changes)

+Clarity (effective communication of the intended meaning of defined terms)

+Cognitive adequacy (match between formal and cognitive semantics)

+Completeness (appropriate coverage of the domain of interest)

+Conciseness (absence of unnecessary or useless definitions or axioms)

+Consistency (incapacity of getting contradictory conclusions from valid input data)

+Expressiveness (number of competency questions that the ontology can answer)

+Grounding (number of assumptions done by the ontology’s underlying philosophical theory about reality)

-Implementation:
+Implementation: support automated reasoning

 Example criteria